 In Roatán, there’s a handy local group called Ask Anything – Roatán where we were able to easily inquire about COVID-19 safety regulations, mandatory quarantines and travel restrictions as well as other useful topics like local restaurants and the best accommodations on the island!
 It’s an easy way to get insights from locals about the current situation in every country.

 To be completely honest with you, I was incredibly anxious in the weeks before leaving for Roatán.
-We left the U.S. five days before Biden was sworn in to office.
+Our trip was scheduled for five days before Biden was sworn into office.
 We had no idea what the restrictions would look like by the time we returned.

 Looking back, I’m very thankful that I was able to push aside my concerns.
 It’s only been three weeks but Roatán is everything I had hoped it would be and more!
 In fact, I’ve already decided to extend my trip for an extra couple weeks.
 (I need all the sun I can get before heading back to the midwest).

-If you enjoyed this post on traveling safely amidst Coronavirus travel restrictions, you may enjoy my related posts.
+If you enjoyed this post about how I moved abroad safely during the Coronavirus pandemic, you may enjoy my related posts.
 Such as…

-Don’t forget to download my free PDF guide, “How to Plan Epic Trips!”
+Don’t forget to enter your email and download my free PDF guide, “How to Plan Epic Trips!”
 And don’t forget to follow the adventure on Instagram @madisonsfootsteps!